andreanilorenzo/Light-Visual-and-Audio-List/README.md

-# Light Visual and Audio List (Software or Hardware)
+# Light, Visual and Audio List (Software or Hardware)
 Hi, I'm Lorenzo Andreani (L30).
 This is my list containing references for Lights, Video and Audio (Software or Hardware) that i have used or tested in live events or installations.